SRIT-CSE/SAFE-SHARING-ACESS-CONTROL-FOR-CLOUD-STORED-DATA/ajaykishore-506/readme.md

 <h1> Introduction </h1>
 In cloud computing, people can quickly and easily do important things with their data, like saving, finding, and moving it.
 But, there's a challenge making sure the data stays safe.
 This is because the data is stored with another company, and the biggest risks happen when data is not well protected.

+This paper suggests a new method to keep cloud-stored data safe.
+It does this by using both cryptography and steganography together.
+First, it turns the secret data into a secret code using two special ways: AES256 and RSA.
+Then, it makes the code smaller and hides it using a special algorithm called LSB.